 o Turn the Page Bookstore

 and C&O Canal Byway shows another vital part of our transportation history.
 Created to transport goods from Washington DC to Western Maryland, this park runs parallel to the Potomac River.
-Three Canal Towns are in Washington County: Hancock, Sharpsburg and Williamsport.
+Three Canal Towns are in Washington County: Hancock, Sharpsburg, and Williamsport.

-- Hancock – with its Visitor Center in a historic canal home, quaint restaurants and the famous Blue Goose Bakery.
+- Hancock – with its Visitor Center in a historic canal home, quaint restaurants, and the famous Blue Goose Bakery.

-- Sharpsburg – site of Antietam National Battlefield, where the bloodiest single day of war in the USA occured.
+- Sharpsburg – site of Antietam National Battlefield, where the bloodiest single day of the war in the USA occurred.
 The battle prompted President Lincoln to issue the preliminary Emancipation Proclamation, officially making the war about slavery.
 Nearby is Antietam Creek Vineyards offering estate-grown Bordeaux-style wines with unique and stunning vistas of the Battlefield.

 Continuing with the quaint towns to visit along the way:

-- Funkstown – A quaint small town along the National Road, features antique stores with finds that are sought after by high end designers, recycled goods fans and “pickers” alike.
+- Funkstown – A quaint small town along the National Road, features antique stores with finds that are sought after by high-end designers, recycled goods fans, and “pickers” alike.
 Blue Mountain Boutique Wine Tasting Room is also open to serve tastings and offers classes in home wine-making and brewing.
 Just outside of Funkstown is Antietam Entertainment & Dinner Theater, offering year-round performances.
 Their most popular show is the "Christmas Experience."